google/copybara/docs/reference.md

 Defines a migration pipeline which can be invoked via the Copybara command.

+Implicit labels that can be used/exposed:

+  - COPYBARA_CONTEXT_REFERENCE: Requested reference.
+For example if copybara is invoked as `copybara copy.bara.sky workflow master`, the value would be `master`.

 `core.workflow(name, origin, destination, authoring, transformations=[], origin_files=glob(['**']), destination_files=glob(['**']), mode="SQUASH", reversible_check=True for 'CHANGE_REQUEST' mode.
 False otherwise, check_last_rev_state=False, ask_for_confirmation=False, dry_run=False)`

 ### Parameters: